 - a.
-Students, faculty members, and staff members may display a sign on campus by holding or carrying it by hand or otherwise attaching it to their person.
+A University person or University organization may display a sign on campus by holding or carrying it by hand or otherwise attaching it to their person.
+Members of the public may display a sign in the common outdoor areas by holding or carrying it by hand or otherwise attaching it to their person.
 No advance permission is required.
 Signs on sticks or poles or otherwise attached to any device are prohibited. - b.
 Hand-held signs constructed of materials that create a hazard to other people are not permitted.
 Signs constructed of rigid materials, including sticks, poles, wood, metal, hard plastic, or other materials that could be construed as a hazard are not permitted. - c.
 Any person holding or carrying a sign will exercise due care to avoid bumping, hitting, or injuring any other person. - d.
 Any person holding or carrying a sign at a speech, performance, or other event will exercise due care to avoid blocking the view of any other person observing the speech, performance, or event.
 Depending on the venue, this may mean that signs may be displayed only around the perimeter of a room or an audience. - e.
-A law enforcement officer or the dean of students, or an usher or other University employee if authorized by officials responsible for managing the venue, may warn any person that his or her sign is being handled in violation of subsections 13-502(a), (b), (c) or (d).
+A law enforcement officer or the dean of students, or an usher or other University employee if authorized by officials responsible for managing the venue, may warn any person that his or her sign is being handled in violation of Subsections 13-502(a), (b), (c) or (d).
 If the violation persists after a clear warning, the law enforcement officer, dean of students, authorized usher, or other authorized employee may confiscate the sign.
-A law enforcement officer may take any action necessary to keep the peace, including but not limited to, issuing a criminal trespass warning to the violator.
+A law enforcement officer may take any action necessary to keep the peace including but not limited to issuing a criminal trespass warning to the violator.